jsaintro/publicnotes/3dprinting/MARLIN-1.1.0RC8 (CURRENT).md

 * [Marlin Project](https://github.com/MarlinFirmware/Marlin/releases)
 * This is the one we're currently on [1.1.0-RC8](https://github.com/MarlinFirmware/Marlin/archive/1.1.0-RC8.zip)
-2. Extract the sou
+2. move to Documents directory and extract the source

+        mv marling
-2. Open in Arduino IDE
+3. Open in Arduino IDE
     "File/Open"

 # Configure Marlin for Wilson TS